Screw the 9 to 5 grind...

-I recently listened again to a talk by one of my mentors, Jay Kubassek, co-founder of Six Figure Mentors (SFM) titled “The Law of Remuneration”.
+I recently listened again to a talk by one of my mentors, Jay Kubassek, co-founder of Launch You titled “The Law of Remuneration”.
 It's a great talk and in it, Jay talks about how he used to trade his personal time for dollars but if you learn to leverage your skills you can exponentially grow your income.

 Below is a copy of the transcript of the call: